Research

 Before the 1940s there was no scientific study of the anatomy or functions of the penis, and it was wrongly believed that infants with adhesive or constricted prepuces were suffering from phimosis and required immediate circumcision.
 When Gairdner studied the question he proved that this was the normal condition of the infant penis and found that the foreskin of newborn babies was retractable in only 4 per cent of cases, and in only 20 per cent at six months.
 He showed that the penis was not fully developed at birth, and that separation of the foreskin from the glans was a gradual process, taking anything from a few months to six years to complete, and sometimes longer.
 Gairdner also showed that the biological function of the foreskin in babies was to protect the glans and urethral opening from urine, faeces and other forms of dirt and that its own secretions were mild and beneficial.
 He concluded that true phimosis was very rare (requiring surgery in few cases), and that none of the medical reasons advanced for neonatal circumcision was valid.

 Gairdner's article had a significant impact in Britain and New Zealand, where the incidence of infant circumcision declined rapidly.
 It was little read in Australia or the USA, where doctors continued their ignorant and harmful practices.
-The full text of Dr Gairdner's article is available at www.cirp.org/library/general/gairdner
+Full text of Dr Gairdner's article.

 Two confused and barely literate US doctors, 1953